MileHacker Logo

 • St. George's Cathedral: Octagonal church commemorating Ethiopia's victory at the Battle of Adwa.

-• Unity Park: Within Menelik II's former Grand Palace grounds, has a calm escape and historical insight.
+• Unity Park: Within Menelik II's former Grand Palace grounds, offers a peaceful escape and historical insight.

 Museums & Cultural Institutions